awslabs/sensitive-data-protection-on-aws/docs/en/faq.md

 - Example 1: In the total sample of 1000 rows, the scheme detected 120 sensitive data, so Score = 120/1000 = 0.12.
 Since 0.12 > 10%, this column is marked as a sensitive column and the corresponding data identifier is automatically labeled.
 -
 - Example 2: In the total sample of 1000 rows, the scheme detected 80 sensitive data, so Score = 120/1000 = 0.08.
 Since 0.08 < 10%, this column is marked as non-sensitive and the data identifier is not automatically labeled.

+## About Cost Reduction
+**Is there any way to further reduce the cost?**

+When you do not need to detect sensitive data, you can enter the console to manually shut down the RDS database, and then restart it when there is a need for data detection.
+This can reduce the cost of the database instance when there is no need for data detection.

+If the database is deactivated, the background of the sensitive data solution will be unavailable; at the same time, the sample data of the detected JOB cannot be updated to the database, and there will be data loss.
+Be sure to confirm the risk and operate with caution.

+The database will be automatically restarted to install updates after 7 days of shutting down the database in the background.
+You can use [Instance Scheduler on AWS](https://aws.amazon.com/solutions/implementations/instance-scheduler-on-aws/?nc1=h_ls) to customize the shutdown/startup time window for the database.